![]() |

 Luggage

 You can pretty much take anything you like as long as you can carry it or pull it behind you.
 Nobody will weigh or measure it!
 You take it with you onto the train, there's plenty of luggage space on all trains in all classes, the racks above your seat take anything up to backpack-size, the racks at the end of the car will take large suitcases, see the photo below.
-More information about luggage on European trains.
+More about luggage on European trains.

 -